NeegixOpensourceGroup/nebula-admin/README.en.md

 3. Create pages in the pages directory.
 4. Create interfaces in the services directory.
 5. Create mock data in the mock directory (or enable the backend service).
-6. The menu/button information can be obtained through the queryAccess interface, or you can customize it, refer to the mock data.
+6. Permission information about menus/buttons can be obtained through the `queryAccess` interface, or you can customize it, refer to the mock data for the interface result.

 #### Contribution